alanshaw/markdown-pdf/README.md

-    -i --include <path>..<path>                 path to either a javascript asset, or a css asset --page-size [size]                          'A3', 'A4', 'Legal', 'Letter' or 'Tabloid' --margin-type [n]                           Specify the type of margins to use: 0 - default, 1 - none, 2 - minimum --landscape                                 If set it will change orientation to landscape from portriat --print-background                          Whether to print CSS backgrounds
+    -i --include <path>..<path>                 path to either a javascript asset, or a css asset --page-size [size]                          'A3', 'A4', 'Legal', 'Letter' or 'Tabloid' --margin-type [n]                           Specify the type of margins to use: 0 - default, 1 - none, 2 - minimum --landscape                                 If set it will change orientation to landscape from portrait --print-background                          Whether to print CSS backgrounds
     -t --template [template]                    The template to used.
 Defaults to html5bp.
     --template-path [/path/to/template/folder]  Specifies the template folder path for static assets, this will override template.
-    -d --render-delay [millis]                  Delay before rendering the PDF (give HTML and CSS a chance to load) -o --output <path>                          Path of where to save the PDF
+    -d --render-delay [milli-seconds]           Delay before rendering the PDF (give HTML and CSS a chance to load) -o --output <path>                          Path of where to save the PDF
 ```